Fit as a Mama Bear

 The filling on the lemon squares will still seem soft when they're finished baking.
 However, it will firm up slightly in the fridge.
 You don't want the filling to be excessively gooey, just soft.

-Other Healthy Dessert Recipes You'll Love
+More Paleo Dessert Recipes You'll Love

-lemon squares stacked with lemons around them.
-Lemons in a bowl behind them and more squares around and behind
+Lemon squares stacked with lemons around them.
+Lemons in a bowl behind them and more squares around and behind.

-Paleo Lemon Bars Recipe
+Paleo Lemon Bars With ALmond Flour Crust

-4.93 from 13 votes
+5 from 5 votes

 Print Recipe Pin Recipe

-Prep Time 15 mins
+Prep Time 15 minutes mins

-Cook Time 32 mins
+Cook Time 32 minutes mins

-15 mins
+15 minutes mins

-Total Time 1 hr 32 mins
+Total Time 1 hour hr 32 minutes mins

 Course Dessert